From stately hotel to strip club—the Empringham story - Streeter

 The carriage crowd was long gone, replaced by drivers, taxi patrons and local inhabitants in the area that was growingly residential.

-Several bars, restaurants and hotels that offered alcohol thrived on Danforth serving parched East Yorkers.
+Several bars, restaurants and hotels that offered alcohol thrived on Danforth serving parched east enders.
 You may also recall the place variously called the Eastbourne House or Noah’s Ark, one of the area’s oldest bars stood across from the Empringham/Danforth/Play Pen on the southeast corner of Dawes until it closed in 2012.

 That last name for the hotel came sometime before the 1970s, along with advertising across its front befitting a strip club and entertainment lounge.
 The sign out front read “Play Pen” with “New Danforth Hotel” in smaller letters.

-In the photo we have of it, many of the hotel’s windows on the second and third storey are boarded up.
+In the photo we have, many of the hotel’s windows on the second and third storeys are boarded up.

 The place survived until the early 1980s when it burnt down or was torn down or both, depending on who you talk to.
 (That should be well within many readers’ memory.
 Do you know what happened?
 Let us know in comments below or by email.)